AlekhyaRanabothu/SimpleSearchEngine/README.md

 -- norvig spell checker

--- build an inverted index of the documents in the corpus using tf-idf weights and process the queries with Boolean Model and Vector Model
+-- built an inverted index of the documents in the corpus using tf-idf weights and process the queries with Boolean Model and Vector Model

 -- BooleanModel-used AND(Intersection) for Query processing